 Aleksandra Korolova is a WiSE Gabilan Assistant Professor of Computer Science at USC, where she researches algorithms and technologies that enable data-driven innovations while preserving privacy.
-Prior to joining USC, Aleksandra was a Research Scientist at Google.
+Prior to joining USC, Aleksandra was a research scientist at Google.
 Aleksandra received her PhD in Computer Science from Stanford University.
-Her PhD thesis, focused on protecting privacy when mining and sharing user data, has been recognized by 2011-2012 Arthur L. Samuel Thesis Award for the best PhD thesis in the Computer Science department at Stanford.
+Her PhD thesis, which focused on protecting privacy when mining and sharing user data, has been recognized by the Arthur L. Samuel Thesis Award 2011-2012, for the best PhD thesis in the Computer Science Department at Stanford.
 Aleksandra is also a co-winner of the 2011 PET Award for exposing privacy violations of microtargeted advertising and a runner-up for the 2015 PET Award for RAPPOR, the first commercial deployment of differential privacy.

 - Data Privacy: Foundations and Applications, Spring 2019.
 VMware Research Fellow.